ch-sa/ch-sa.github.io/_posts/2022-01-22-pyqt-packaging.md

 the final sprint – [building your package](https://packaging.python.org/en/latest/tutorials/packaging-projects/#generating-distribution-archives).

-First of all you need to have a modern version of PyPA's `build` installed:
+First of all, you need to have a modern version of PyPA's `build` installed:
 {% highlight shell%}
 python3 -m pip install --upgrade build
 {% endhighlight %}